 - Take grandparents to visit the houses where they grew up, or some other memorable spots.

-- Compile a CD of songs from their youth, adding a few of your children’s favorite songs as well.
+- Compile a playlist of songs from their youth, adding a few of your children’s favorite songs as well.

 - Host a family reunion, inviting a few local relatives or dozens of distant relations.

 - Create a book or poster titled, “Why We Love Grandpa.”
 Have the kids list their many reasons, and add colorful illustrations.

 - Create a family tree together.
 Be sure to bring out the grandparents’ photographs, so that the kids can put a face with a name.
 It’s also a great time to jot names, dates and notes on the backs of the pictures.

 - Ask the grandparent for a lesson on their favorite hobby.
 Your family can spend the day learning to knit with grandma, or fish with grandpa.